fairagro/m4.4_community_summit/index.md

 Stable workflows can be (semi-) automatically transformed into a formal specification such as CWL.
 The Formal specification is compatible with workflow publishing platforms and execution engines like Nextflow or SnakeMake (vide infra).
 Stable workflows will be annotated with metadata and can be published in appropriate repositories using a PID system like DOI.

 ## Key benefits
-SciWIn outputs reproducible research objects as FAIR DOs[^5].
+SciWIn outputs reproducible research objects as FAIR DOs.
 By using already existing build blocks of existing workflows a lot of time can be saved, especially for common data integration and processing tasks.
 Furthermore collaboration between different research groups is possible which can lead to more productivity.
 Versioning of workflows and data provides reproducible research objects without the pitfall of breaking changes.
 Publication in appropriate repositories enables multiple benefits.

 ## Roadmap
 ![Roadmap](./assets/roadmap.svg)